Wenbox/simple_kvstore/README.md

 * 3 faulty ones connect to server and hold without sending anything.

 ## What can be further optimized
-* Config file instead of in source code.
 * B+ tree might be better for disk storage because of the data persistence issue.
 * Sharding: as the number of stored keys grow, the search complexity O(log n) is a big overhead.
 It would be better to shard the key space.
 * Cache: just another optimization to the above mentioned issue.